Scooby Doo birthday party

 For favor bags, I made stickers of Scooby’s facial features, which we stuck onto brown paper lunch bags.
 Instant Scooby!

 We filled the bags with things like water, bubbles, and lots of Scooby Snacks, both purchased and homemade.
-I even made up custom water bottle labels and a bone-shaped bag tag to put on some of the bags.
+I made a bone-shaped bag tag to top the snack bags.

 For those who prefer their cake in smaller form, I also made some cupcakes, which we topped with dog tag cupcake picks.
 These might have been my favorite party of the whole party.